keepaliveit-staging/staging.keepaliveit.co.uk/collections/_cloud-products-and-services-for-smes/aws-sme.md

                 <div>
                     <h3>We help SME Businesses Plan, Build, and Scale Cloud managed I.T Workloads on Amazon owned I.T Infrastructure.</h3>
                     <h4>Reduce I.T costs, Become a more Agile Business, and future-proof I.T usage at your SME by utilising Cloud Technologies.</h4>
-                    <p>If your SME is thinking of utilising AWS Cloud Services, or is already using AWS Cloud Services and needs some expert advice - we're here to help.</p>
+                    <p>Is your SME thinking of utilising AWS Cloud Services?
+Or is your SME already using AWS Cloud Services but in need of expert advice?
+We're here to help.</p>
                     <a href="#about" class="btn-get-started">Help for SME's new to AWS</a>
                     <br>
                     <br>